pablodecm/paper-inferno/paper/paper.md

 effects, so the inference power is degraded when these additional parameters are taken into account.

-In this work, we present a new machine-learning method to learn non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, taking into account
+In this work, we present a new machine learning method to learn non-linear sample summary statistics that directly optimise the expected amount of information about the subset of parameters of interest using simulated samples, taking into account